PhoenixMachina/launcher-linux/README.md

 ```
 sudo ksh launch.sh
 ```
-Your folder must be structured like this:
+Your folder must be like this:

 Folder/